phunnicutt1/haystack-php/README.md

 1. **Install Dependencies**: Run `composer install` to install the required packages, including GuzzleHTTP.
 2. **Configuration**: Configure the base URI and authentication details for your Skyspark server in the `HaystackClient` class constructor.
-3. **Usage**: Use the `HaystackClient` class to send requests to your Skyspark server.
-Data to be sent should be encoded using the `HaystackEncoder` class, and responses can be decoded with the `HaystackDecoder` class.
+3. **Usage**: Use one of these classes: `HJsonWriter`, `HJsonReader`, HZincReader & HZincWriter to consume an encoded string or create an encoded string representing a haystack-php HGrid object to send requests to your Skyspark server.
+This HGrid object can contain all other haystack-php objects including  nested HGrids, HLists and HDicts.

 ### License